kokatepranav64/IPl_data_set/README.md

 ## Preparing The data

 This case study uses Ipl match data set  to analyze.
 The data has been made available by kaggle.com. under and open license.
-The data can be dowloaded [here](https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020).
+The data can be dowloaded from [here](https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020).

 This data is reliable, original, comprehensive and current as it is internally collected and stored safely by Ipl from year 2008 to May 2017.